chasewalker26/COP4331_Project/README.md

 - Anjali Ramsahai - I completed "As a produce consumer, I want to add items to my shopping list that rely on a time-based reminder because produce does not have barcodes" U019 with Chris.

 - Alisher Sultangazin - I attemted to finish the user story "As a shopper, I would like to be able to select specific items to permanently remove from my inventory so that they are no longer tracked until I scan them again, so that I am not told to buy things that I don't want" U007.
-I finished main features and requirements for this user story but haven't finished the requrement that asks to hide "Clear" button when no items were selected.
+I finished main features and requirements for this user story but haven't finished the requrement that asks to hide "Clear" button.

 # Sprint 8

 ## Task Allocation
+- Alisher Sultangazin - I completed the user story "As a shopper, I would like to be able to select specific items to permanently remove from my inventory so that they are no longer tracked until I scan them again, so that I am not told to buy things that I don't want" U007.